-Learn all about IGCSE in Singapore — what it is, exam boards, differences with GCSE, tuition fees, international schools offering IGCSE, and homeschooling regulations with MOE approval.
-Expert guidance for expat families.
+Guide to IGCSE in Singapore — we explain what they are , the IGCSE exam boards, the differences with GCSE in UK , private tuition fees, international schools offering IGCSE, and homeschooling regulations with MOE approval.

 The International General Certificate of Secondary Education (IGCSE) is a globally recognized qualification for students aged 14 to 16, typically taken at the end of secondary education.
 It provides a broad and balanced curriculum designed to develop essential skills such as knowledge, critical thinking, problem-solving, creativity, and communication.
 Culturally sensitive and suitable for diverse backgrounds, IGCSE is popular in international schools and expatriate communities, including Singapore.
 It prepares students for A-Levels, the International Baccalaureate (IB) Diploma, and other pre-university pathways.